This article describes a component of Azure Machine Learning designer.

 - What is the mean and standard deviation for each column?

-The module calculates the important scores for each column, and returns a row of summary statistics for each variable (data column) provided as input.
+The component calculates the important scores for each column, and returns a row of summary statistics for each variable (data column) provided as input.

 How to configure Summarize Data

-Add the Summarize Data module to your pipeline.
-You can find this module in the Statistical Functions category in the designer.
+Add the Summarize Data component to your pipeline.
+You can find this component in the Statistical Functions category in the designer.

 Connect the dataset for which you want to generate a report.

-If you want to report on only some columns, use the Select Columns in Dataset module to project a subset of columns to work with.
+If you want to report on only some columns, use the Select Columns in Dataset component to project a subset of columns to work with.

 Submit the pipeline.

-The report from the module can include the following statistics.
+The report from the component can include the following statistics.

 |Feature||Name of the column|